xd009642/mdbook-chess/README.md

 * save - name to save board under (can be a list)
 * moves - list of moves
 * overwrite - boolean of whether to overwrite saved version of the board with these moves
+* highlights - highlight a square on the board a list of squares

 So we can create a starting board like using a code block with the language set to chess.
 Like: